Novo Nordisk finds diversity in Aalborg

 Since 2008, the global Danish pharmaceutical company, Novo Nordisk has had a branch in Aalborg.
-At NOVI Science Park in the eastern part of Aalborg, Novo Nordisk has placed its department for biostatistics.
+At NOVI Science Park in the eastern part of Aalborg, Novo Nordisk has located its department for biostatistics.

-- The people we have hired is not just concerned with numbers and sheets.
+- The people we have hired are not just concerned with numbers and sheets.
 They can engage in discussions with doctors and report our findings.
-They have the contact with the relevant authorities, and they work on distributing our results, says Malene Højbjerre, Vice President Biostatistics at Novo Nordisk.
+They have contact with the relevant authorities, and they work on distributing our results, says Malene Højbjerre, Vice President Biostatistics at Novo Nordisk.

-- There is a need for cross-functional collaboration and we have discovered that the candidates from Aalborg University is particularly skilled within this field.
+- There is a need for cross-functional collaboration and we have discovered that the candidates from Aalborg University are particularly skilled within this field.

-- We have an ambition to increase diversity and we believe this can be embraced by being present in multiple locations.
+- We have an ambition of increasing diversity and we believe this can be embraced by being present in multiple locations.
 We find that there is a difference in skills and qualities depending on the location.

 Great education was the beginning